MDBAuth/HydroBOT_website/developer.md

 Rebuilding data across the notebooks is done with params to avoid overwriting data unless we mean to.
 To rebuild, at the terminal in WERP_toolkit_demo run `quarto render path/to/notebook_to_rebuild.qmd -P REBUILD_DATA:TRUE`.
 To rebuild *everything* in the project, run `quarto render -P REBUILD_DATA:TRUE`.
 Running these commands without the parameters will re-render but not rebuild.

+The only documents with `REBUILD_DATA: TRUE` by default are the `scenario_creation/scenario_creation_more.qmd` notebook and the `full_toolkit/WERP_toolkit_save_steps.qmd`, to avoid having multiple notebooks rebuild the same data when we render the site.
+Because `quarto render` runs in alphabetical order, it is usually best to run those two files first manually so the data exists for all downstream uses.

 ## Building website

 The `quarto.yml` project structure is set up to [build a website](https://quarto.org/docs/publishing/github-pages.html) using the `gh-pages` branch.
 The branch exists already, so publishing happens with `quarto publish gh-pages --no-browser` (because the site is private).
 Once public, `quarto publish gh-pages` should work.